-Here are 6 ways that you can winter proof the work place:
+Here are six ways that you can winter-proof the workplace:

-If wet floor signs are used throughout the office, then slips and falls will less likely take place as staff will take more caution where they’re walking.
+If wet floor signs are used throughout the office, then slips and falls will less likely take place as staff will take more caution when they’re walking.

 It is important that the wet spots are cleared straight away to avoid any nasty accidents and to avoid a surprise ‘Accident at Work Claim’.

-If your office, or work space, has more than one entrance, then it is important to clear one entrance completely of leaves and ice, and ensure that is the only entrance that gets used.
+If your office, or workspace, has more than one entrance, then it is important to clear one entrance completely of leaves and ice, and ensure that it is the only entrance that gets used.

 Make this obvious by putting up arrows and signs across other doors.
-This will prevent people using entrances that haven’t been cleared, therefore reducing the risk of a fall.
+This will prevent people from using entrances that haven’t been cleared, therefore reducing the risk of a fall.
 Having a designated entrance and exit will also increase the security in the workplace aside from its safety.
 Assigning a specific entrance and exit will lessen the chances of people bumping into each other and converging in one place for chitchat.

 However, it is important that the employer checks to make sure that everyone is at a comfortable temperature to improve productivity throughout the day.